Control Cytokines: A Guide to Fix Lyme Symptoms & The Immune System

 • detox.

-Antioxidants.
-Based on the work of Martin Pall, PhD, it is critical to lower oxidizing agents that trigger cytokine production.
-Glutathione which is made in every cell and its building blocks alpha lipoic acid (ALA) and n-acetyl cysteine (NAC) are helpful.
-Curcumin which is a component of turmeric and quercetin are also good antioxidants.
+Based on the work of Martin Pall PhD, it is critical to lower oxidizing agents that trigger cytokine production.
+Glutathione, which is made in every cell, and its building blocks, alpha-lipoic acid (ALA) and N-acetyl cysteine (NAC), are helpful.
+Curcumin, which is a component of turmeric, and quercetin are also good antioxidants.

-Detox.
-Glutathione and its precursor building blocks, ALA and NAC also help remove toxins.
+Glutathione and its precursor building blocks, ALA and NAC, also help remove toxins.

-Nrf2.
-Curcumin, resveratrol, and black tea extracts containing the polyphenol EGCG increase Nrf2 which increases cell level production of glutathione and other antioxidants.
+Curcumin, resveratrol, and black tea extracts containing the polyphenol EGCG increase Nrf2, which increases cell-level production of glutathione and other antioxidants.

 Treatment Approach

-Use a good multivitamin that includes alpha lipoic acid, n-acetyl cysteine, antioxidants, and other micronutrients that decrease oxidizing agents and support liver detoxification.
-I prefer multivitamin products in powder form made by Thorne or Integrative Therapeutics.
+Use a good multivitamin that includes alpha-lipoic acid, N-acetyl cysteine, antioxidants, and other micronutrients that decrease oxidizing agents and support liver detoxification.
+I prefer multivitamin products in powder form made by Thorne or in a pill form by Researched Nutritionals.

 • Sleep 7-9 Hours a Night.
-See the Sleep Chapter to learn techniques to aid sleep and sleep prescription and supplement options.
+See the Sleep section to learn techniques to aid sleep and sleep prescription and supplement options.

 • Multivitamin.
-Use multivitamin powders by Thorne or Integrative Therapeutics.
+Use a multivitamin pill by Researched Nutritionals.
 Use as directed on the product label.

-Step 2: Add More Anti-oxidants and Detox Agents
+Step 3: Add More Antioxidants and Detox Agents

 • N-Acetyl Cysteine 500 mg 1 pill 3 times a day.

-For severe situations and bad Herxheimer die-off reactions that are not improving with Step 1 and Step 2 use IV glutathione as a potent antioxidant and to support liver detoxification.
-This is administered in an integrative medicine physician's office.
+For severe situations and bad Herxheimer die-off reactions that are not improving with Steps 1 and 2, use IV glutathione as a potent antioxidant and to support liver detoxification.
+This is administered in an integrative medicine physician’s office.
 Another option is to use glutathione in a nebulizer.
 Glutathione IV is stronger than glutathione by nebulizer in my experience.
-Using a nebulizer, you breath in a fine mist of the glutathione which is absorbed into the blood throught the blood vessels in the lungs.
+Using a nebulizer, you breathe in a fine mist of the glutathione which is absorbed into the blood through the blood vessels in the lungs.
 Sometimes start a person with four IV glutathione treatments and then change to glutathione by nebulizer to continue the treatment.

-• Glutathione IV 1200mg to 2500mg 2 times a week for a minimum of four treatments.
-If it helps but there are still improvements with the last treatment, consider weakly treatments until improvements plateau.
+• Glutathione IV 1200 mg to 2500 mg 2 times a week for a minimum of four treatments.
+If it helps but there are still improvements with the last treatment, consider weekly treatments until improvements plateau.
 You will likely feel more tired after the first treatment.

 Disclaimer